Gwen Moreland, DNP, RN, NEA-BC

 Hughes holds a doctorate of nursing practice degree and is a board-certified nurse executive.
-She is a member of the American Academy of Ambulatory Care Nursing, American Organization of Nurse Executives, American Nurses Association, Kentucky Nurses Association, and Sigma Theta Tau International.
-Her areas of interest include patient-centered care, staff engagement, standardization of care across the continuum, and implementation of care models in ambulatory care settings.
+She is a member of the American Academy of Ambulatory Care Nursing, American Organization of Nurse Leaders, American Nurses Association, Kentucky Nurses Association, and Sigma Theta Tau International.
+Her areas of interest include patient-centered care, staff engagement, standardization of care across the continuum and implementation of care models in ambulatory care settings.